8bitbuddhist/PixelMaestro-Studio/README.md

 The *Output devices* list is where you select the output devices that are controlled by the Animation Editor.
 Two options are available by default:

-* *Application window* displays a Maestro above the Animation Editor controls
+* *Main window* displays the Maestro above the Animation Editor controls.
-* *Separate window* displays a Maestro in a new window separate from the Animation Editor
+* *Detached window* displays the Maestro in a new window separate from the Animation Editor.

 This list also displays devices connected via USB.
-You can select any USB device, but that device must be configured to listen for PixelMaestro Cues.
+You can select any USB device currently attached to your PC.
+Note that the device must be actively listening for PixelMaestro Cues.

 You may need to reopen any open Workspaces before setting changes will take effect.

 ## Using the Animation Editor
 The Animation Editor is an interactive tool for modifying a Maestro in real-time.
-When you open the Animation Editor, it displays each of the Maestro's sections and a set of controls for modifying each Section.
+When you open the Animation Editor, it displays a set of controls for modifying Sections.
 You can perform actions such as adjusting the Section's size, configuring Animations, and adding Canvases.

 To modify a Section, you must first set it as the *Active Section*.
-Despite its name, the Active Section is determined by both the *Section* and *Overlay* drop-down boxes.
-That is, if Section 1 and Overlay 3 are selected, then the active Section is Section 1's third Overlay.
-If the Overlay box is set to "Not Selected", then the base Section is modified.
+Despite its name, the Active Section is determined by both the *Section* and *Layout* drop-down boxes.
+That is, if Section 1 and Layout 3 are selected, then the active Section is Section 1's third Layout.
+If the Layout box is set to "Base Section", then Section 1 becomes the active Section.

-If *Send serial commands* is configured in the Settings dialog, any actions performed in the Animation Editor will get sent to the specified serial device.
-PixelMaestro Studio automatically detects and lists USB devices connected to your PC.
-You can also run a simulated USB device for testing Cues by selecting *Simulated Device* in the drop-down.
+The output of the Animation Editor depends on your configuration in the Settings dialog.
+The Animation Editor will update any devices checked in the *Output devices* list, including connected USB devices.
+Checking *Main window* or *Detached window* opens a visual representation of the Maestro on your PC.
+If no devices are selected, you won't be able to see any changes to your Maestro.

 ### Additional Animation Parameters
 TODO